rycz/card-games-rb/README.md

-Card games programmed in Ruby
+Card games programmed in Ruby and JavaScript.

 I used the Card and Deck classes from the SitePoint Ruby 2.0 course's Play Your Cards Right game to program other card games.